 Unpaved footpaths are, by their very nature, prone to more erosion.
 As a trail is used, the top of the trail is worn away.
 When it rains, stormwater runs down the trail and picks up material from the trail.
 As a trail ages, the center of the trail tends to become gullied.
 Water is directed to a narrower and usually steeper area.
 In some places, trails have been eroded several feet below their original path.

 As a trail degrades, users tend to widen the trail by walking or cycling around damaged areas.
-The result is a trail that needs a great deal more work then it would have needed if it was repaired earlier.
-Additionally, new and illicit trails are created by users to avoid the original trails.
-These illicit ('rogue') trails increase the disturbance to the surrounding natural area and increase the amount of maintenance work that will have to be done in the future.
+These 'rogue' trails increase the disturbance to the surrounding natural area and increase the amount of maintenance work that will have to be done in the future.

 An important part of trail repair is directing water off and away from trails.
 Many of the techniques used in trail repair are focused primarily on keeping stormwater off of the trails.

 Below are descriptions of some of the techniques used to repair trails.

 These are diagonal humps that run across the trail in order to direct water into a storm drain, or to simply divert the water away from the trail.
 They are usually obvious mounds of material.